Techie-Inc/RPi-Pico-pyRTOS/README.md

 ### Messages

 Message passing mechanics are built directly into tasks in pyRTOS, in the form of mailboxes.
-By default tasks are lightweight, without mailboxes, but a constructor argument can be used to give a task has its own incoming mailbox.
+By default tasks are lightweight, without mailboxes, but a constructor argument can be used to give a task its own incoming mailbox.
 Messages are delivered when the currently running task yields.
 This message passing system is fairly simple.
 Each message has a single sender and a single recipient.
-Messages also have a type, which can be pyRTOS.QUIT or a user defined type (see sample.py).
+Messages also have a type, which can be pyRTOS.QUIT or a user defined type.
 User defined types start with integer values of 128 and higher.
 Types below 128 are reserved for future use by the pyRTOS API.
 Messages can also contain a message, but this is not required.
 If the type field is sufficient to convey the necessary information, it is better to leave the message field empty, to save memory.
 The message field can contain anything, including objects and lists.
 If you need to pass arguments into a new task that has a mailbox, one way to do this is to call `deliver()` on the newly created task object, with a list or tuple of arguments.
 This will add the arguments to the task's mailbox, allowing it to access the arguments during initialization.

 Checking messages is a critical part of any task that may receive messages.
 Unchecked mailboxes can accumulate so many messages that your system runs out of memory.
 If your task may receive messages, it is important to check the mailbox every loop.
 Also be careful not to send low priority tasks too many messages without periodically blocking all higher priority tasks, so they can have time to process their messages.
 If a task that is receiving messages never gets CPU time, that is another way to run out of memory.